DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2022-06-22-home-fee-status.md

   </summary>
   <div class="govuk-details__text">

-  If you select a nationality that is not an EU nationality, and you also select 'EU settled status' or 'EU pre-settled status', you go straight to the check answers page rather than being asked about where you've been living.
+  If you select a nationality that is not an EU nationality, and you also select 'EU settled status' or 'EU pre-settled status', you go straight to the check answers page rather than being asked about where you’ve been living.

-  This is because you can only be eligible for home fees with settled or pre-settled status if you're an EU national.
+  This is because you can only be eligible for home fees with settled or pre-settled status if you’re an EU national.

-  (It's possible to have EU settled or pre-settled status without an EU nationality.)
+  (It’s possible to have EU settled or pre-settled status without an EU nationality.)

   </div>
   </details>